leonardoquevedox/gatsby-source-firebase-collections/README.md

    ```

    Note that you will need to have `books` and `authors` in Firestore matching
-   this schema before Gatsby can query correctly, e.g `books__NODE` on `author`
+   this schema before Gatsby can query correctly.
-   needs to be an array with `books` as a key of reference types to `book`
-   documents.

-5. Test GraphQL query:
+3. Test GraphQL query:

    ```graphql
    {